muskan01/testcases/addition.md

 Scenario: Addition of more than 2 numbers

-  Given- The calculater is on
+  Given- The calculator is on

   When - type in "1st number"